Kilnadeema–Leitrim GAA

-Kilnadeema–Leitrim GAA is a Gaelic Athletic Association club located in the Kilnadeema and Leitrim areas of County Galway, Ireland which competes in the Galway Senior Hurling Championship.
+Kilnadeema–Leitrim GAA is a Gaelic Athletic Association club located in the Kilnadeema and Leitrim areas of County Galway, Ireland.

 History

-The club is an amalgamation of the Kilnadeema and Leitrim clubs -Founded by Daniel Casey they joined in 1975.
+The club is an amalgamation of the Kilnadeema and Leitrim clubs.
+Being founded by Daniel Casey, they joined in 1975.

 Achievements

 Kilnadeema-Leitrim won their first U21A County Final on Sunday 8 February 2016, defeating their neighbours Loughrea by 0-12 to 0-6 at Duggan Park, Ballinasloe.

 Kilnadeema–Leitrim reached the 2014 All-Ireland Intermediate Club Hurling Championship final, losing out to Rower–Inistioge after extra time.